FreshDAnalyst/Finalcial-report-analysis/README.md

 ## Conclusion

+- 2014 has higher sales in every month the fourth quarter than 2013 except for November.
+There need to be a deeper dive into the data to know why
+- Product Pasoe is the most sold product in each country
+- The Government is our best customers, 50% of our profit is generate from the government purchase.
+- The United State of America recieved the highest discount.
+That should be due to their highest number of purchase
+- The higher the sales of a product is also equivalent to the amount of profit generated

-In conclusion, this project is used to show how it is easy and useful to use the
+This project is to show how it is easy and useful to use the new AI embedded tool _**Analyse Data**_ fearture in the Microsoft Excel to quickly answer business questions and solve problems seemlessly.

+## Thank You

+**Abdullahi Mudathir Yusuf**

+       Data Analyst